gbmhunter/blog/content/programming/operating-systems/linux/using-serial-ports-in-linux.md

 ~$ sudo adduser $USER dialout
 ```

-Note that this depends on the username and dialout group already existing (which is normally the case).
+Note that this depends on the `username` and `dialout` group already existing (which is normally the case).

+{{% warning %}}
 This new permission will not come into effect until the user has logged out and back in again.
+{{% /warning %}}